 Using CERTIFIED asthma & allergy friendly® products in your home can help you have a healthier indoor environment, as well as reduce allergens.

-Learn more about the asthma & allergy friendly® Certification Program by visiting aafa.org/certified.
+To learn more about the asthma & allergy friendly® Certification Program, visit: aafa.org/certified.

 Your location can have an impact on your seasonal allergies.
 AAFA’s Allergy Capitals™ report looks at the top 100 most challenging cities in the continental United States to live with seasonal pollen allergies.